-The water chiller should be shielded from ambient dust created during work.
+The water tank should be shielded from ambient dust created during work.
 If the water ever becomes visibly dirty, discontinue work.
 The debris in the water will reduce its cooling efficiency, can heat up itself, and can damage the cooling pipes.
 Change the water, place the water outlet tube into a separate bucket, and run the cooling system until all contaminated water has been flushed from the engraver.
-Clean the water chiller's tank itself before refilling it with clean and cool distilled water and continuing operation.
+Clean the water tank itself before refilling it with clean and cool distilled water, replacing the outlet tube, and continuing operation.

 If the water remains visibly clean at all times, it is still recommended that you clean the water tank about once a month as a precaution, changing the water as you do so.
-Also follow any further maintenance requirements as described in the chiller's separate manual.